Frequently asked questions

 Do you see people with ADD?

 Yes, we work with people who may have ADD or have been diagnosed either as children or adults.
+This is a significant part of our practice and we have built up experience in this area.

 What if I saw you a while ago and I want to have further treatment or want your opinion?

-If we have seen you before you will still be on the practice list so you would have priority over a new referral.
+If we have seen you before you will still be on the practice list so you may have priority over a new referral.
 We will still want to work with your GP or other health professional.

 Will other health care professionals be involved in my care?